 The members of the Board of Management bear joint responsibility for running the business as a whole.
-However, the individual members manage the areas assigned to them on their own responsibility within the framework of the decisions made by the entire Board.
-The allocation of duties among the members of the Board of Management is defined in a written schedule.
+However, the individual members manage the areas assigned to them on their own responsibility within the framework of the decisions made by the full Board.
+The allocation of functions among the members of the Board of Management is defined in a written schedule.

 Meetings of the Board of Management are held regularly.
 They are convened by the Chairman of the Board of Management.
-Any member of the Board of Management may also demand that a meeting be held.
+Any member of the Board of Management may also demand that a meeting be convened.
 The Board of Management makes decisions by a simple majority of the votes cast, except where unanimity is required by law.
 In the event of a tie, the Chairman has the casting vote.

 According to the Board of Management’s rules of procedure and the functional responsibilities assigned to its members, the Chairman bears particular responsibility for leading and coordinating the Board’s work.
 He represents the company and the Group in dealings with third parties and the workforce on matters relating to more than one part of the company or the Group.
 He also bears special responsibility for certain functions.